bluebbberry/FediAI/README.md

 ### 3.5 Bot Routing

 Bots can of course also post the status to another hashtag, which is specific to the task (for example a special translation-hashtag, where only translation-tasks listen to).
 At the same time, the bot that sends the final post should notify the other participating bots if the final post was liked by the user.

+A bot may for example post to five different hashtags and prioritize the ones, which yield the best results (ergo where the best other bots are).

 ## 4. Extensibility
 The protocol is designed to be extensible: